tanaylakhani/sticky-extension/README.md

 ```
 Artifacts are output to `.output/*`.

-### Getting started (login + code)
+### Getting started (seamless sign-in)
 1. Install/run the extension.
-2. On first install, a tab opens to `…/extension/code` to fetch your code.
-3. Enter the code in the popup.
-Your profile and boards should appear when validated.
+2. Open the popup and click “Sign in with Sticky”.
+A tab opens to the Sticky login (Google by default).
+If you switch to Email/Password, the extension flag is preserved.
+3. After successful login, the tab auto-closes and an in‑extension Welcome page opens.
+No manual code entry is required.
-4. Optional: toggle "Show Draggable Button" in the popup settings.
+4. The popup will show your profile and boards automatically.
+Optional: toggle "Show Draggable Button" in settings.

+### Auth flow (how it works)
+- The popup opens `…/login/google?ext=1` (or credentials with `?ext=1`).
+- The dashboard fetches a short‑lived extension code and redirects to `…/extension/code?ext=1&code=…`.
+- The extension background reads `code` from the URL (no DOM scraping), saves it to `chrome.storage.local`, opens the in‑extension Welcome page, and closes the tab.
+- The popup listens for the stored `code` and loads boards/profile.
+Logout clears the stored `code`.
+- Switching to Email/Password preserves `?ext=1` and performs the same handoff on success.

 ### Usage
 - **Create a note**